Coronavirus Changes: Port Authority Not Collecting Cash Fares, Asks Bus Riders To Get On And Off Through Back Doors

 Starting on Wednesday, customers will board and exit through the rear doors of buses as front doors will be used for passengers who need special assistance.

+“They’re blocking off the front of the bus with tape,” said commuter Kristy Morin.

+”I think it’s good because the bus drivers, they need to be protected as well,” said commuter Marie Farook.
+“They have families.
+They’re out here servicing the community.”

 Riders will also show their ConnectCard or other fare product to the operator as they board.
-Cash fares will not be collected.
+If riders pay with cash, they won’t be allowed to use it.
+However, that doesn’t mean you’ll get turned away: it means you get to ride for free.

 The Port Authority says light rail riders will still pay at onboard and offboard fareboxes.